OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/28 October 2023.md

 - A suggestion was given to stock up on **diesel and gasoline**.
 - More global **chaos** is expected over the coming months.
-- Despite turmoil, good things can arise from chaos.

----

-## Health, Diet, and Supplements

-- Morphine and similar drugs can cause short-term disorientation after death but help ease the soul's exit.

 ---